Gore to be next president, professor predicts

 The "election will make a great deal of difference," Greenstein said, knocking third party candidates and others who try to convince voters that, as George Wallace once said, there is "not a dime's worth of difference between the two parties."
 For example, he noted that three Supreme Court justices are age 70 or older, and juxtaposed Bush's model of a choice justice, Antonin Scalia, with Gore's, the late Thurgood Marshall.

-Bartels debunked myths that suggest the political process is broken.
+Bartels asserted that the political process is not broken, as many have said.
 Contrary to popular belief, he said, voter turnout has been constant -- not declining -- for the past 25 years; voters are much more partisan -- not less -- than 50 years ago; and money, charisma and campaign strategies have only marginal impact.

 Contact: Justin Harmon (609) 258-3601